 As industry in India is battling the ongoing COVID-19 pandemic, the Code aims to pursue benefits for both employers and their employees.
 The new labor codes streamline dispute resolution procedures, protect fixed-term workers, ensure that standing orders are followed by all large industrial institutions, build a re-skilling fund for retrenched workers, and raise fines to ensure that non-compliance is minimized.
-It ensures that an industry-friendly approach to fostering market harmony is followed by establishing a single bargaining body and allowing employers more autonomy to take operational decisions.
+It ensures that an industry-friendly approach to fostering market harmony is followed by establishing a single bargaining body and allwing employers more autonomy to take operational decisions.

-The criterion for the inclusion of supervisory personnel within the scope of "workers" was raised from INR 10,000 to INR 18,000.
+- Increased wage limit for supervisory employee coverage among workers: The criterion for the inclusion of supervisory personnel within the scope of "workers" was raised from INR 10,000 to INR 18,000.
 From now on, supervisory personnel receiving a monthly salary between INR 10,000 and INR 18,000 would automatically qualify as "workers" and their employers may need to meet the conditions of retrenchment to terminate their services, among other items.

-Under the Code,' industry' means any systemic operation for the production, supply, or distribution of products or services between employers and employees in order to fulfill human desires or wishes that are not solely spiritual or religious, regardless of whether the activity is undertaken for profit or capital expenditure.
+- New Definition of 'Industry': Under the Code,' industry' means any systemic operation for the production, supply, or distribution of products or services between employers and employees in order to fulfill human desires or wishes that are not solely spiritual or religious, regardless of whether the activity is undertaken for profit or capital expenditure.
 The term explicitly excludes entities conducting charitable, social or philanthropic roles and the sovereign functions of government and domestic services.
 In addition, the Central Government was allowed to exempt any other operation from the 'industry' scope.

-As of now, only public utility service employees are permitted to go on strike after their 42-day advance notice of strike on the 14th day.
+- Deterrence of Arbitrary Strikes/Lockouts: As of now, only public utility service employees are permitted to go on strike after their 42-day advance notice of strike on the 14th day.
 However, the Code allows employees in all industrial establishments to send a notice of strike 60 days in advance and does not allow them to go on strike within 14 days of that notice.
 In addition, the concept of "strike" has been extended by the Code and now requires coordinated or mass casual leave on a given day by 50 percent or more employees.
 Thus, the Code seeks to prevent employees and employers from indulging in arbitrary strikes and lock-outs by extending the reach of strikes and enforcing a prior notice clause.

-Under the Code, industrial establishments operating as factories, mines and plantations need sufficient government approval for the closing of their facilities or the lay-off/retrenchment of their employees only if, on average, 300 or more employees per working day were employed in the previous year.
+- Increased Threshold for Closure, Lay-off and Retrenchment in Certain Establishments: Under the Code, industrial establishments operating as factories, mines and plantations need sufficient government approval for the closing of their facilities or the lay-off/retrenchment of their employees only if, on average, 300 or more employees per working day were employed in the previous year.
 In addition, the relevant government is empowered to lift this threshold.
 Under the new regulations, the threshold is 100 employees, and some states have increased it to 300 workers.
 Not only will this reform bring uniformity to all states, but it will also allow employers greater operational independence, which, in turn, will enable them to hire more staff.

-The Code sets a time limit of 90 days for the completion of a worker's investigation or investigation into any wrongdoing concerning his dismissal by the employer.
+- Time Limit of Disciplinary Proceedings for Misconduct by Workers: The Code sets a time limit of 90 days for the completion of a worker's investigation or investigation into any wrongdoing concerning his dismissal by the employer.
 It is assumed that this will protect the rights of employees.